-Bullying occurs in all school communities.
-At Bunbury Catholic College we must accept responsibility to care for each other and in so doing eliminate bullying.
+Bullying, or disrespectful behaviour, can occur in all school communities.
+At Bunbury Catholic College we must accept responsibility to care for each other and in so doing eliminate all forms of bullying.
 Uncaring behaviour should be reported to ensure that it does not persist, nor is it condoned.